 The rules state applicants must have at least £1,270 in their bank account when applying.
 This amount must have been available for at least 28 consecutive days, with day 28 being within 31 days of making the visa application.
 The applicant will need to provide evidence of their savings, unless they have been in the UK for 12 months with lawful status, or if their sponsor agrees to meet their costs of up to £1,270 during their first month in the UK.

 The sponsor should confirm on the Certificate of Sponsorship that they will meet the financial requirement by under ‘sponsor certifies maintenance’ section on your certificate.
 This is under ‘Additional data’.

 Additional funds will be needed if dependants are applying.
 The partner of the principal applicant will need to show funds of £285, and a further £315 will need to be shown for the first dependent child applicant.
 For any additional child, the financial requirement must be met by showing funds of £200 per additional child.
 For example, a Skilled Worker visa with a spouse and three children would need to show maintenance funds of at least £2,270 (=£1,270 + £285 + £315 + £200 + £200).

 Some applicants may also need to show a criminal records certificate, if their occupation requires this.

 To apply for a Skilled Worker visa, the applicant will need to submit an online application, together with their supporting documentation, and pay the relevant fee.
-They will also need to provide their biometric information at the visa processing centre local to them, either overseas or in the UK.

 Applications can be made up to 3 months before the day the worker’s intended employment start date in the UK, as stated on the Certificate of Sponsorship.